sjdv1982/seamless/zen.md

 Edit all state, then edit the editor

-Code execution is repeatable; if it is not repeatable, you throw away the code, and keep its result.
+Code execution is repeatable; if it is not repeatable, the result has authority.

 Transform lazily, react eagerly.